-- How those data sets will be used (e.g., if custom, predictive models will need to be built)
+- How that data will be used (e.g., if custom, predictive models will need to be built)

 - Where the data needs to be stored (e.g., in separate sources or a centralized database)

-In other words, the onus is (mostly) on marketers to document specific data needs, then liaise with data science so they can determine how to best aid them: hands-on help or general guidance.
+In other words, the onus is (mostly) on marketers to document their specific customer data needs, then liaise with the data science professional or team on staff so they can determine how to best aid them: hands-on help or simply general guidance.

-Knowing data needs — and how to express them — critical
+Knowing customer data needs — and how to express them — is critical

 And yet, many marketers fail to communicate effectively — often because they either don’t know exactly what they want data scientists to help them with or how to articulate their ask.

-If you — a current or aspiring data-driven marketer — don’t know what data you need to make marketing science-backed decisions, your friendly, neighborhood data science professional can’t help.
+If you, an expert marketer, don’t know what data you need to make marketing science-backed decisions, your friendly, neighborhood data science professional can’t help.

-Here’s a common data science project marketers request of their in-house analysts today — one you’ll likely run into (if you haven’t already) given your increased focus on data-driven activities:
+Here’s a common data science project marketers request of their in-house analysts today — one you’ll likely run into with your increased focus on data-driven activities: